nvh95/jest-preview/TRANSLATION.md

 ## How

 We use [docusaurus](https://docusaurus.io/) to build our document.
-Here is docusaurus i18n guide: <https://docusaurus.io/docs/i18n/introduction>
+See [Docusaurus I18n Guide](https://docusaurus.io/docs/i18n/introduction)

 ## Add a new language (Optional)